cyberbotics/webots/docs/reference/robot.md

   message = wb_robot_wwi_receive_text();
 }
 ```
-The reading head will be reset to the beginning of the buffer of received messages each time a time step is done.
+The reading head will be reset to the beginning of the buffer of received messages each time a time step is performed.

 > **note** [Java, Python, MATLAB, ROS]: `wb_robot_wwi_receive` and `wb_robot_window_send` functions are not available in the Java, Python, MATLAB, or ROS API.